Student Records

 First Year Records Policy

 In certain circumstances, a first-year student may have a Disciplinary Record transferred into an Internal Record within the Office of Student Conduct.
-For more information, please see First-Year Records Policy (Appendix F, Code of Student Conduct).
+For more information, please see First-Year Records Policy.

 Access and Challenges to Records